JordonH03/markdown-resume/src/resume.md

 **Libraries and Frameworks**: React, Angular, Java Spring Boot, Jest, TailwindCSS, Backstage

-**Tools and Software**: Git, GitHub, Postman, Figma, IntelliJ IDEA, Jira, Godot Game Engine
+**Tools and Software**: Git, GitHub, Postman, Figma, IntelliJ IDEA, Android Studio, Jira, Godot Game Engine

 ## Work Experience

 ### RBC <time> September 2024 - December 2024 </time>
 <subheading> Developer Co-op </subheading>

-- Developing a plugin for the RBC Developer Portal using Spotify Backstage and React to **provide a new catalog page for developer tools used across the organization**
+- Independently developed a plugin with Backstage for the RBC Developer Portal to **create a new catalog entity kind for developer tools used across the organization**
+- Built a new catalog page with **React and RIG components to display catalog developer tools in a clean and modern card layout**
-- Conducted thorough testing and bug fixes in the Avion team's Linked Loyalty application to increase accessibility
+- Addressed key accessibility issues in the Avion Linked Loyalty application to maintain RBC's standards for WCAG AA conformance

 ### Priceline Partner Solutions <time> January 2024 - April 2024 </time>
 <subheading> Software Developer Co-op </subheading>